open-dynaMIX/raiseorlaunch/README.rst

     raiseorlaunch -c Firefox -s Navigator

-Use the workspace SL for sublime text:
+Use the workspace `SL` for sublime text:

 .. code:: shell

     raiseorlaunch -w SL -c "^Sublime" -s sublime_text -e subl

-Raise or launch SpeedCrunch and use the scratchpad.
+Raise or launch SpeedCrunch and use the scratchpad:

 .. code:: shell